 "Feathers are broken down to an amino acid level and don't have much of a taste.
 Then we add palatizers for taste.
 In this case, we have to be very careful not to provoke an allergic reaction.
 That's why it took so long to develop this particular food.
 We're looking for lots of different sources of protein for our foods: hydrolyzed soy; we are currently researching worm meal as a potential protein source for some of our foods in China.
 I tried some kibble made with worm meal once - it tasted very good.
 So our approach goes way beyond feathers," he says.

-Levy says one of the benefits to using feather meal is that it supports the company's efforts in sustainability
+Levy says one of the benefits to using feather meal is that it supports the company's efforts in sustainability.

 "Ultimately we'll have an issue with finding protein for the human food chain.
 By using alternative sources of protein, we're using something that would otherwise end up in a landfill," says Levy.
 "It's the best of both worlds: You're not competing with the human food chain, reducing waste and providing an incredibly nutritious protein."